Count the e-products in your home and consider how much your household could save by not buying a new device.

 3. Recycle - Find a drop-off point or collection services

-Batteries and vapes can be disposed of at the following locations:
+Batteries and vapes can be disposed of at Council's resource recovery centres and some retailers.

 Small household appliances